powerhorse1986/RNASeqAnalysis/README.md

   - tophat2_counts_reports: this direcotry suppose to has the same structure as the folder "salmon_counts_report".
 But, due to the slow pace of the tophat2-htseq pipeline, the results may not be generated on time.
 Thus, this folder may not exist in the structure tree.
 - scripts: it has all the R scripts, Python script and bash scripts for downloading data, analyzing data.

+However, not all the folders can be found in the github due to the 100m limitation on the uploading files.
+For example, the reference_data directory was not uploaded.

 ## Reference Genome, Reference Transcript and GTF
 - Homo_sapiens.GRCh37.dna.primary_assembly.fa
 - Homo_sapiens.GRCh37.cdna.all.fa